Source code

 * range ±8.64 × 10^21, therefore we need to create our own abstraction.
 This

-* struct follows the design of `std::timespec` and splits the instant into a
+* struct follows the design of `std::timespec` and splits the epoch nanoseconds

-* signed seconds part and an unsigned nanoseconds part.
+* into a signed seconds part and an unsigned nanoseconds part.

 */